The Finite Duals of Affine Prime Regular Hopf Algebras of GK-Dimension One: Hopf Pairing and Consequences

 and $E_1^{[l]}=\frac{1}{l!_\gamma}E_1^l$.

 \item[(4)] The evaluation $\langle-,-\rangle:D(m,d,\xi)^\bullet\otimes D(m,d,\xi)\rightarrow\k$ is a non-degenerate Hopf pairing, where

 \end{itemize} \end{proposition}

 \begin{proof} It is not hard to see that all $H^{\bullet}$ given above are Hopf subalgebras of the corresponding $H^{\circ}$ and the evaluation gives a Hopf pairing.
-Thus the left task is to the evaluation is non-degenerate now.
+Thus the remaining task is to show that the evaluation is non-degenerate.
 We only prove the non-degeneracy in (4) since the others can be proved similarly.

 Clearly, the Hopf pairing $\langle-,-\rangle:D(m,d,\xi)^\bullet\otimes D(m,d,\xi)\rightarrow\k$ gives two Hopf algebra maps

 and the map $\alpha$ is just an inclusion.
 Therefore, to show that $\langle-,-\rangle$ is non-degenerate, we only need to prove the injectivity of $\beta$.
 Recall that in Section \ref{section5} that $D(m,d,\xi)=\k\{x^ig^jy^l,\;x^ig^ju_l\mid i\in\om,\;j\in\Z,\;l\in m\}$.
 Also,